 Farmers markets are a great place to buy organic foods on the cheap.
 In-season produce is almost always going to cost less, not to mention you’ll improve your health by eating in-season fruits and vegetables, then you can freeze or can for the long winter months.
 Bonus benefit: you are supporting the local economy and small farmers who generally care about whats going on with the food they grow.
 Also this is not only less expensive, but these foods will have a higher vitamin and mineral content, because they haven’t traveled for days in a truck to get to you.
 And, they will taste WAY better too!

 While navigating the grocery store head straight to the bulk bins and stock up!
-If you don’t have access to such a store in your area, shop online.
+If you don’t have access to such a store in your area, shop at green grocer stores online.
 Generally buying things in bulk is easier on the budget.
 Yes it will require an upfront investment however as your bulk food staples grow, you’ll have shorter shopping lists and an arsenal of inspiration for your home-cooked meals.
 Things to look for: beans, lentils, chick peas, nuts, seeds, dried fruit, spices, oats, quinoa, shredded coconut, nutritional yeast, also you can check for spirulina, hemp protein and even expensive flours.